pulumi/docs/content/tutorials/importing-infrastructure/index.md

 ## Importing a resource

-In Pulumi, there are three paths to take when importing resources.
-Pulumi allows you to import resources from any currently existing system with either (1) the `pulumi import` CLI command or (2) an import option in the code.
-Alternately, you can bulk import resources from anywhere with a special JSON file and the `pulumi import` CLI command.
-The CLI command also offers a resource definition that you can add to your Pulumi program to manage the resource going forward.
+In Pulumi, there are three paths to take when importing resources:

+- the `pulumi import` CLI command for individual resources
+- the `pulumi import` CLI command with a special JSON file for bulk import
+- an import option in your Pulumi program code.

 ### Import using the CLI

 The `pulumi import` command looks up the resource using the specified type token and resource identifier, adds the resource to the stack's current state, and emits the code required to manage the resource with Pulumi from that point forward.
-This option requires the least manual effort, so it is generally recommended, and is best suited to projects consisting consisting of only one stack.
+This option requires the least manual effort, so it is generally recommended and best suited to projects consisting consisting of only one stack.

 To import an existing cloud resource with the Pulumi CLI, use the following syntax: